 The new Sct.
-Hans hospital totals 25,000 m² and includes a brand new forensic psychiatric ward with 126 beds.
+Hans hospital is a model of healing architecture.
+The 20,700 m² building includes a brand new forensic psychiatric ward with 126 beds.
 The architecture is based on the beautiful surroundings in a hilly terrain that slopes down towards Roskilde Fjord.
 The new forensic psychiatric ward Sct.
 Hans offers 126 patients space for treatment and security in modern surroundings.
 Sct.
 Hans incorporates the surrounding nature into the main architectural design as an essential element of the healing architecture.
 The location of the buildings is adapted to the topography of the landscape, so that the buildings become part of the landscape and the landscape part of the building.

 Rubow arkitekter A/S, S&M A/S, Oluf Jørgensen A/S, Opland

 "To avoid visible screening measures that would give the forensic psychiatry an undesirable prison-like appearance, the building itself forms an outer wall that surrounds green communal areas and courtyards."